-The HFMA is working on a range of briefings and online learning modules to enable NHS finance staff to support their organisation to tackle health inequalities.
-This work builds on existing HFMA resources including The role of the NHS finance function in addressing health inequalities and a Health inequalities data sources map.
+The HFMA and NHS England are working together to deliver a range of briefings and online learning modules to enable NHS finance staff to support their organisation to tackle health inequalities.
+This work builds on existing HFMA resources including The role of the NHS finance function in addressing health inequalities1 and a Health inequalities data sources map2.